Jean28518/linux-guides/maintenance/readme.md

 ./mount_backup.sh
 ls /mnt/
 ./umount_backup.sh
+# Check the diskspace of the backup server

 ## ONLY RESUME IF A GOOD BACKUP IS AVAILABLE!
 ## (Because updates can have high fail potential)